docker/docs/engine/swarm/manage-nodes.md

 * drain a manager node so that only performs swarm management tasks and is unavailable for task assignment.
 * drain a node so you can take it down for maintenance.
-* pause a node so it is unavailable to receive new tasks.
+* pause a node so it can't receive new tasks.
 * restore unavailable or paused nodes available status.

 For example, to change a manager node to `Drain` availability: